California raises wage for fast food workers, among US' highest

-A new law in California will raise the minimum wage for fast food workers to $20 (NZD$33.36) per hour next year, an acknowledgment from the state's Democratic leaders that most of the often overlooked workforce are the primary earners for their low-income households.
+A new law in California will raise the minimum wage for fast food workers to US$20 ($33.36) per hour next year, an acknowledgment from the state's Democratic leaders that most of the often overlooked workforce are the primary earners for their low-income households.

 When it takes effect on April 1, fast food workers in California will have the highest guaranteed base salary in the industry.
 The state’s minimum wage for all other workers - $15.50 per hour (NZD$25.85) - is already among the highest in the United States.